jbiason/blog/content/quotes/random/index.md

 > "Don't be irreplaceable, if you can't be replaced, you can't be promoted."

 > "Words must be weighed, not counted."

+> "Better to light one candle than to curse the darkness."
+-- motto of the Christopher Society